cogentcore/core/docs/gettingstarted/install.md

 # Installing goki

 On all platforms, you need to download and install Go from [the Go website](https://go.dev/doc/install) if you do not already have Go 1.21+ installed.
-Then, run `go install cogentcore.org/core/goki@latest` to install the Goki command line tool.
+Then, run `go install cogentcore.org/core/goki@latest` to install the Cogent Core command line tool.

 ## MacOS